FireWizard52/android-mqtt-alarm-panel/README.md

 pressure | unit, value | ```{"unit":"hPa", "value":"1011.584716796875"}``` |
 temperature | unit, value | ```{"unit":"°C", "value":"24"}``` |

-*NOTE:* Sensor values are device specific.
+*Note:* Sensor values are device specific.
 Not all devices will publish all sensor values.

 * Sensor values are constructued as JSON per the above table
 * For MQTT